george24601/notes/python/style.md

 Use the "implicit" false if at all possible.
 Python evaluates certain values as false when in a boolean context.
 A quick "rule of thumb" is that all "empty" values are considered false so 0, None, [], {}, '' all evaluate as false in a boolean context.

-Do not terminate your lines with semi-colons and do not use semi-colons to put two commands on the same line.

 Start the MAIN file of a program with #!/usr/bin/env python with an optional single digit 2 or 3 suffix.

+The main functionality should be in a main() function.

 In Python, pydoc as well as unit tests require modules to be importable.
-Your code should always check if __name__ == '__main__' before executing your main program so that the main program is not executed when the module is imported.
+Your code should always check if __name__ == '__main__' before executing your main() so that the main program is not executed when the module is imported.